 Number Of Questions

-The exam contains 185 questions – 165 questions that will be scored and 20 that won’t be.
-Those 20 questions may be used on a future test, and test takers won’t know which questions will and won’t be scored.
-The test takes 3.5 hours, but with time for tutorials, a survey and other items, the total exam is 4 hours long.
+The exam contains 195 questions – 165 questions that will be scored and 30 that won’t be.
+Those 30 questions may be used on a future test, and test takers won’t know which questions will and won’t be scored.
+The test takes 3.5 hours.

 Tutorial